The Trap of Prophecy

 The Weight of the Jihad

 The novel portrays Paul grappling with the far-reaching impacts of his jihad.
-He is deeply conflicted, acutely aware that the religious fanaticism he exploited to survive has now grown beyond his control.
-He is less an Emperor and more a prisoner of the godhead his followers have created.
+He is deeply conflicted, acutely aware that the religious fanaticism he exploited to survive has now grown into the monstrous Qizarate priesthood.
+This religious order enforces his worship with brutal inquisitions.
+Paul is less an Emperor and more a prisoner of the godhead his followers have created.

 The Critique of the Hero

-Labeling Paul Atreides a "villain" simplifies the moral ambiguity Herbert explores.
+Labeling Paul Atreides a simple "villain" ignores the moral ambiguity Herbert meticulously crafts.
 Paul is neither a traditional hero nor a straightforward antagonist.
 Instead, he is the ultimate tragic figure.

 Herbert's primary thesis in the Dune series is a warning against charismatic leaders.
 He famously stated that heroes are painful for the people they lead.
 Dune Messiah is the execution of that thesis.
 Through Paul's struggles, Herbert examines the unintended consequences of religious fanaticism and the moral compromises inherent in absolute power.